 Zoom on the Powerhorse 2300i

-In summary, the Powerhorse 2300i is a quiet, compact and lightweight portable inverter generator especially useful for:
+In a nutshell, the Powerhorse 2300i is a quiet, compact and lightweight portable inverter generator mostly geared towards:

 Power & Run Time

-The Powerhorse 2300i houses a 80 cc (3 hp) OHV 4-stroke engine, which provides 120V, consumes gasoline and delivers a running wattage of 1800W along with a peak wattage of 2300W.
-In addition, the device is parallel capable (89778 Parallel kit (opens in a new tab) not included) and thus, can be linked to a similar or compatible unit for added power.
+The Powerhorse 2300i's core is the 80 cc (3 hp) OHV 4-stroke engine, which runs on gasoline.
+With an output of 120V, it provides a running wattage of 1,800W and a peak wattage of 2,300W.
+Additionally, as the generator is parallel capable (89778 Parallel kit (opens in a new tab) not included), it can be linked to a second unit for more power.

 With a noise rating of 52 dBA (just slightly more noisy than a refrigerator), the inverter generator features a conventional pull-start mechanism.

-Thanks to a fuel capacity of 1.18 gallon, the 2300i can operate for up to 8.8 hours with a full tank (fuel consumption around 0.13 GPH).
+With a full tank, the 2300i can operate for up to 8.8 hours (fuel consumption around 0.13 GPH), thanks to its fuel capacity of 1.18 gallon.

 This Powerhorse generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.

-As the Powerhorse 2300i is an inverter generator, its encased design (L22 x W13.3 x H19.3 in) offers more aesthetics than a conventional, open frame product.
-This modern design aims to provide an ideal power solution to recreational users.
+Since the Powerhorse 2300i is an inverter generator, its closed design (L22 x W13.3 x H19.3 in) has an esthetical advantage over conventional, open frame devices.
+The featured design follows the latest trends and is ideal for easy and recreational use.

-Several light indicators serve to show you when the generator is overloaded, the generator is ready and the oil level is too low and the generator is ready.
+Some light indicators allow you to instantly see if the generator is overloaded, the oil level is too low and the generator is ready.

 The Powerhorse 2300i is EPA approved, but NOT CARB-compliant.
 Thus, it cannot be purchased or sold in California.